FretzNuson/BigData/README.md

 # BigData
-List of programs and commands used in my Big data projects
+List of programs and commands used in my Big data projects.